 The Greatest Pilot Anyone had ever Seen

 Leroy Gordon “Gordo” Cooper Jr. was born on March 6th, 1927, in Shawnee, Oklahoma, the only child of Leroy Gordon Cooper Sr. and his wife Hattie.
-Cooper’s exposure to aviation began early as his parents were owners of a Command-Aire 3C3 biplane, that little Cooper learned to fly at a young age.
+Cooper’s exposure to aviation began early as his parents were owners of a Command-Aire 3C3 biplane, which little Cooper learned to fly at a young age.
 Unofficially soloed at the age of 12, and earned his pilot's license in a Piper Cub when he was 16.

-While living in Hawaii with his parents, and attending the University of Hawaii, Cooper bought his own J-3 Cub airplane, and joined a local flying club.
+While living in Hawaii with his parents, and attending the University of Hawaii, Cooper bought his own J-3 Cub airplane and joined a local flying club.
 It was there that Cooper met his future wife, Trudy B. Olson, the only wife of a Mercury astronaut to have a private pilot license.
 They were married on August 29, 1947, in Honolulu.

 Cooper received his initial flight training at Perrin Air Force Base, Texas and Williams Air Force Base, Arizona, in the T-6 Texan, and on completion of his training in 1950, Cooper was posted to Landstuhl Air Base, West Germany, where he flew F-84 Thunderjets and F-86 Sabres.
-Returning to the United States in 1954, Cooper began studies at the U.S. Air Force Institute of Technology (AFIT) in Ohio, were he completed his Bachelor of Science in Aerospace Engineering on August 28, 1956.
+Returning to the United States in 1954, Cooper began studies at the U.S. Air Force Institute of Technology (AFIT) in Ohio, where he completed his Bachelor of Science in Aerospace Engineering on August 28, 1956.

 While at AFIT, Cooper became friends with a fellow USAF officer.
-The two were later involved in an accident during takeoff from Lowry Field on June 23rd, 1956, when their Lockheed T-33 that Cooper was piloting suddenly lost all power during the take off roll.
+The two were later involved in an accident during takeoff from Lowry Field on June 23rd, 1956 when their Lockheed T-33 that Cooper was piloting suddenly lost all power during the takeoff roll.
 Gordo attempted to abort the takeoff, but the main gear collapsed sending the aircraft careening across the airfield for over 2,000 feet, crashing at the end of the runway, before finally bursting into flames.
 Thankfully, Cooper and his friend Virgil Grissom escaped completely unscathed from the burning wreckage.

 .